zelanko/sql-docs.pt-br/docs/xquery/general-xquery-use-cases.md

 ...
 ```

-### <a name="d-from-the-catalog-description-of-a-product-model-list-the-product-model-name-model-id-and-features-grouped-inside-a-product-element"></a>D. Na descrição do catálogo de um modelo de produto, liste o nome do modelo de produto, a ID do modelo e \<os recursos agrupados dentro de um elemento de> do produto
+### <a name="d-from-the-catalog-description-of-a-product-model-list-the-product-model-name-model-id-and-features-grouped-inside-a-product-element"></a>D. Na descrição do catálogo de um modelo de produto, liste o nome do modelo de produto, a ID do modelo e os recursos agrupados dentro de um \<Product> elemento
- Usando as informações armazenadas na descrição do catálogo do modelo do produto, a consulta a seguir lista o nome do modelo do produto, a ID do modelo e os \<recursos agrupados dentro de um elemento de> de produto.
+ Usando as informações armazenadas na descrição do catálogo do modelo do produto, a consulta a seguir lista o nome do modelo do produto, a ID do modelo e os recursos agrupados dentro de um \<Product> elemento.

 ```
 SELECT ProductModelID, CatalogDescription.query('